cmkobel/mspipeline1/README.md

    conda env create -f environment.yaml
    ```

-   This environment can then be activated by typing `conda activate snakemake`
+   This environment can then be activated by typing `conda activate mspipeline1`

 4) If needed, tweak the profiles/slurm/<file> configuration so that it matches your execution environment.
 There is a profile for local execution without a job management system (profiles/local/) as well as a few profiles for different HPC environments like PBS and SLURM.